marcosrjjunior/hono-boilerplate/README.md

 ## Hono Kysely Boilerplate

-Hono Kysely Boilerplate
+Structure that I've been using on my backend projects.

 #### Structure

 The main app implementation is inside of the `/app` directory where it uses basic js node implementation.

-This project was structured in a way that we can change the platform to test other tools in case need it and easy migration.

-The base runs on top of [Hono](https://hono.dev) which follows the Web Standard API, that is what allows us to run on different platforms.
+This project is structured on top of [Hono](https://hono.dev) which follows the Web Standard API.

 `/routes`: it holds the routes of the application.